 Sándor Orbán

 Since 1995 the New York-based Independent Journalism Foundation (IJF) had exercised the founding rights of the Budapest Center under the presidency James L. Greenfield.
-In 2007 IJF delegated these rights to Vice President and Managing Director Nancy N.W.
-Ward.
+In October 2020 these rights were delegated to the board of CIJ, registered as Független Újságírók Alapítványa.